What’s On

-Gulf News Thursday in Surfdale: Make new friends over a cuppa, cake and chat at weekly Gulf News Thursdays.
-From 1pm-3pm every Thursday at the Surfdale Hall.
+Gulf News Thursdays in Surfdale: Make new friends over a cuppa, cake and chat from 1- 3pm every Thursday at the Surfdale Hall.

 Museum and Historic Village: Open Wednesday, Saturday, Sunday and public holidays, 11am-3pm at 165 Onetangi Road.
 Entry by donation.

-Bingo: $20pp, 7pm start.
-All proceeds to Reach Out Waiheke, supporting mental health in our community.
-Sponsored by Placemakers, cash and spot prizes.
-Waiheke Bowling Club, 2 Marama Avenue, Surfdale.
+Bingo: $20pp, 6.30pm start, all proceeds to Reach Out Waiheke supporting mental health in our community.
+Sponsored by PlaceMakers, cash and spot prizes.
+Tonight at Waiheke Bowling Club at 2 Marama Avenue, Surfdale

 Coming events